 We face the risk that borrowers fail to repay their principals and service fees in full.
 We established and maintained an investor assurance program which repays investors on our marketplace for loans facilitated prior to April 28, 2018 that were past due.
 Although we no longer operate the risk reserve fund for loans facilitated after April 28, 2018, as of the date of the prospectus, we still manage the investor assurance program for loans facilitated prior to April 28, 2018 and will continue to repay investors on our marketplace for loans facilitated prior to April 28, 2018 that are past due, until funds in such investor assurance program are depleted or investors for the underlying loans are fully repaid.
 Under such investor assurance program, we set aside a certain percentage of service fees into designated custody account to cover on a portfolio basis the principal and interest of defaulted loans, payable on a first-loss basis up to the balance of the investor assurance program.
 The service fee rate charged from borrowers in relation to the investor assurance program was determined based on both objective and subjective factors.
 We regularly reviewed the borrower's risk profile, actual loss rate of each loan product facilitated and relevant economic factors to ensure the estimations are kept up-to-date.
 Consequently, the service fee rate charged from borrowers in relation to investor assurance program were updated regularly to ensure that the total collectible service fees related to the investor assurance program, including both upfront and subsequent collections, are based on the estimated fair value of the probability of loss at loan inception.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies, Judgments and Estimates-Investor Assurance Program."
 Actual losses are difficult to forecast, especially if such losses stem from factors beyond our historical experience.
+We may need to account for future provision for contingent liabilities, which will adversely affect our results of operations.
 We had limited experience managing our investor assurance program, which was established in December 2015.
 Furthermore, our products, borrower base and credit assessment capabilities evolved from time to time, and we may not be able to accurately forecast delinquencies of our current target borrower base.
 Given these challenges, it is possible that we have underestimated or overestimated the liability from investor assurance program.
-As a result, if we had underestimated the liability from investor assurance program, there could be no assurance that our restricted cash in the investor assurance program managed by Shanghai Caivin would be sufficient to absorb losses or prevent a material adverse effect on our business and reputation.
-We may need to account for future provision for contingent liabilities, which will adversely affect our results of operations.
-Furthermore, as we do not manage the investor assurance programs for loans facilitated by us after April 28, 2018, proceeds from loans facilitated after such date no longer contribute directly to the investor assurance program managed by us.
-We may, in our discretion, transfer additional cash to the designated restricted cash account of the investor assurance program managed by us to repay our investors in order to maintain our reputation.
-In 2018, due to insufficient funds in designated restricted cash accounts of the investor assurance program managed by us, we transferred cash of RMB1,079.9 million (US\$157.1 million) into such accounts to repay our investors.
-We expect to use our working capital to repay our investors covered by our investor assurance program again in the future, which may have a material adverse effect on our business, operation and financial condition.
-If we do not or are not able to repay these investors, our business, investor base and reputation could be materially and adversely affected.
+As a result, if we had underestimated the liability from investor assurance program, there could be no assurance that our restricted cash in the investor assurance program managed by Shanghai Caiyin would be sufficient to absorb losses or prevent a material adverse effect on our business and reputation.
+We may, in our discretion, ultimately use our working capital to repay our investors in order to maintain our reputation and our business and results of operation could be materially and adversely affected.
+If we do not or are not able to repay our investors, our business and reputation could be materially and adversely affected.